Witney Carson Looks Lovely In Denim For Instagram Snap

 In the accompanying caption of the image, which has been liked 35,822 times and counting, Witney asked her followers how they were spending their time during this era of social distancing, calling her animal friends “great company.”

-In response, many of her followers admitted they were likely doing the same thing as Witney; spending time with their immediate families, cooking, reading, eating, and watching television.
+In response, many of her followers admitted they were likely doing the same thing as Witney, such as spending time with their immediate families, cooking, reading, eating, and watching television.

 Others complimented her on her outfit and the beauty of her animal friends.